 Here's a question for you: What do farm animals do most?
 Answer: They eat and they lounge around.
 The animals at Bear Valley Farm are no exception.
 Come see our goats scarf down yummy cottonwood leaves and watch the sheep and donkey do nothing.

 Every day Farmer Tom takes his dog Bear out for a run on the farm.
 This movie is a typical "doggie run" on a typical sunny day at Bear Valley Farm.
 Bear is always super excited for this daily adventure, and Farmer Tom enjoys it too, as ATV's are involved.

 One day when we were cleaning out the Marshview Sheep Shelter, our curious goats became very interested in our ATV w/dump cart.
 We remember when Babygoat used to climb on our ATV's as a little baby.
 Now she's full grown but just as motivated.
 Even Daryl got in on the act.

 Summer is over and the year is coming to a close.
 We say goodbye to our last three rams (Barry, Benny & Ferrari).
 And as a gift, we offer our goats a new playground to play on.
-Amongst the falling leaves and shorter days, we wait for winter and end our 2017 films with the first snow of the season.
+Amongst the falling leaves and the shorter days, we wait for winter and reflect on the good year we had.